In this drug factsheet:

 If you have any of these conditions, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Low blood potassium: Salbutamol given by a nebulizer can cause low potassium levels in the blood.
+Low blood potassium: Salbutamol can cause low potassium levels in the blood.
 If you experience weakness, tiredness, muscle cramps, nausea, or vomiting while receiving this medication, let your doctor know.
 Your doctor will monitor your potassium levels with blood tests if needed.

 Seizures: Salbutamol can increase the risk of seizures, especially for people with a history of seizure disorders.
 If you have a seizure disorder, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.